-Using the derived formula (32) and applying it to our replicated Hamiltonian (18) we obtain where the term W_j comes from the corresponding term of Eq.
+Using the derived formula (32) and applying it to our replicated Hamiltonian (18), we obtain where the term W_j comes from the corresponding term of Eq.
 (32) proportional to g^j .
 Either directly calculating or using the obtained results for the effective action from Ref.
-19 and the correspondence from Appendix B we obtain the final results for W_1 and W_2 .
-We note that in models that have STS it was shown that two-replica part of the functional W and of Γ are identical up to the replacements given in Eqs.
-(B1) and (B2).^{33,35}
+19 and the correspondence from Appendix B, we obtain the final results for W_1 and W_2 .
+We note that in models that have STS it was shown that the two-replica parts of the functional W and of the effective action Γ are identical up to the replacement $\theta \rightarrow GJ$,^{33,35} see Appendix B.